Proclamation Against the Ku Klux Klan, 1922

 Proclamation Against the Ku Klux Klan, 1922 // Mss 308

-Oregon Governor Benjamin W. Olcott issued this 1922 executive proclamation in response to three assaults in southern Oregon perpetrated by members of the Medford klavern (a local organizational unit of the Ku Klux Klan).
-The first victim, a white piano salesman from Medford, was kidnapped and threatened with hanging, while the other two, a black man and a half-Mexican man (according to one account), were taken out into the country and terrorized with “necktie hangings,” that is, non-fatal lynchings.
+Oregon Governor Benjamin W. Olcott issued this 1922 executive proclamation in response to three assaults in southern Oregon perpetrated by members of the Medford klavern, a local organizational unit of the Ku Klux Klan.
+The first victim, a white piano salesman from Medford, had been kidnapped and threatened with hanging, while the other two men, one Black man and the other half Mexican, according to one account, were taken out into the country and terrorized with nonfatal lynchings, known as necktie hangings.

 The Klan began organizing klaverns in Oregon in early 1921.
-The first klavern was formed in Medford; other active klaverns could also be found in Portland, Eugene, Astoria, Tillamook, Ashland, La Grande, and many other Oregon communities.
-By the end of 1922 the Oregon Voter counted fifty-eight klaverns across the state.
+The first was formed in Medford, and other active klaverns were in Portland, Eugene, Astoria, Tillamook, Ashland, La Grande, and many other Oregon communities.
+By the end of 1922, the Oregon Voter had counted fifty-eight klaverns across the state.

 The Klan also backed several candidates for local and statewide offices in the election of 1922, campaigns that were vigorously opposed by anti-Klan Oregonians.
 Despite this opposition, Olcott, the Republican incumbent, lost the gubernatorial race by a wide margin to Democrat Walter Pierce, who was endorsed by the Klan.

 The Klan’s influence on state politics was fleeting, however.
-It faced strong opposition from many Oregonians as well as internal strife caused by leadership struggles, organizational fragmentation, and a number of state and national scandals involving prominent Klansmen.
+The organization faced strong opposition from many Oregonians and suffered from internal strife as well, caused by leadership struggles, organizational fragmentation, and state and national scandals involving prominent Klansmen.
 By the end of the 1920s, the KKK’s influence on both state and national politics had all but disappeared.

-Horowitz, David A. Inside the Klavern: The Secret History of a Ku Klux Klan of the 1920s.
-Carbondale, Ill., 1999.
+_____.
+Inside the Klavern: The Secret History of a Ku Klux Klan of the 1920s.
+Carbondale: Southern Illinois University, 1999.

 Related Historical Records